spencer-shadley/completed-class/06-server-side-apis/3-saturday-apis-continued/activities/15-PausingGifs/README.md

 ## Instructions

 - Using the comments provided in the code, add in the code necessary to provide stop/start animation to your application.

+## Bonus

+- Make your solution as DRY and flexible as possible